JohnnyWasabi/FaceCards/SourceAssets/ReadMe.txt

 			OGs*		(shortcut to select "Most" and set N to 10% of total people, and in non-Memory-Game modes sets "Sort by*" selector to "Tenure Most")
 			Newbies*	(shortcut to select "Least" and set N to 10% of total people, and in non-Memory-Game modes sets "Sort by*" selector to "Tenure Least")
 Case-sensitive	= Toggle between case-sensitive or case-insensitive name-entry.
 When case-insensitive, wrong case still counts against accuracy, but not for hangman.
+Show Pogs	= Toggle between square-framed faces(with names beneath) and Pog-framed faces (with names around border) that are color-coded by department.
+This is only available in Yearbook mode.
 Shuffle		= Shuffles the cards and redeals the 1st card (does not restart game).
 Restart		= Shuffles the cards and restarts the game.
 Exit		= Quits the app without a confirmation (because this is a deadly game).